mattbaker/pipboyspec/discovery.md

 # Discovery
-Before data can be sent and received, the App must discover the Server.
+Before data can be sent and received, the App must discover the server.

 ### PC & PS4